 xTuple ERP+CRM 5.0.0 is a big release.
 A lot of features have been added that should make life better for application users.
 The price we pay for that added richness is that the internals have changed.
 Power users and administrators need to do work to upgrade to 5.0.0 successfully.
-We strongly recommend piloting the 5.0.0 Beta release, and again with the release candidate.
+We strongly recommend piloting the 5.0.0 release candidate.

 - Back up your production database